Krishnag09/customer_service_scheduler/README.md

  - processing all  VIPs before regular
  - processing VIPS at twice the rate as regular.

  - The application has capability to sms the service no to the customer using Twilio.
+Twilio creddentials might need updating.